“I’ve got to share this soup recipe!” was my first idea. After all, it’s been one of my favorites for (literally) several decades now.

 2 ribs celery, diced

-about 1 cup fresh, frozen, or canned corn kernels
+About 1 cup (240 ml) fresh, frozen, or canned corn kernels

 Add the potatoes and vegetable broth, increase the heat to medium-high, and bring to the boil.
 Once the mixture is boiling, lower heat to simmer and add the seasonings.
 Simmer for about 30 minutes, until the potatoes and other vegetables are tender.